frockett/Console-Flashcards/README.md

 # Console FlashCards

 A console application that allows the user to study flashcards.
 Developed using C#/.NET and MSSQL.
+Initially forked from [TheCSharpAcademy's code repo](https://github.com/TheCSharpAcademy/CodeReviews.Console.Flashcards).

 ## Features